 5. Fleet Managers Can Monitor Driving Habits

-ELDs can identify if the drivers are making excessive acceleration, making sharp turns, when they’re hard braking or speeding, and much more.
+ELDs can identify if the drivers are involved in excessive acceleration, hard braking, or hard cornering.
 This allows fleet managers to point out dangerous driving habits to drivers, allowing them the opportunity to make the necessary changes.

 DOT’s initiative and the use of ELDs will surely play a crucial role in reducing driver workplace fatalities.